camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/exporters.md

 ---

-As Zeebe processes jobs and processes, or performs internal maintenance (e.g. raft failover), it will generate an ordered stream of records:
+As Zeebe processes jobs and processes, or performs internal maintenance (e.g. raft failover), it will generate an ordered stream of records.

 ![record-stream](assets/exporters-stream.png)